lucky-wolf/DW2-XL/README.md

 - PD
   - Fires much more frequently (4x or more)
   - Less energy per shot
-  - Only dedicated PD and direct-fire FTR weapons have any intercept rating at all
+  - Only dedicated [PD] and direct-fire [Ftr] weapons have any intercept rating at all
 - Kinetics
   - single shot per volley
   - much slower firing (6s vs. 2.2s)
-  - T5 and below are -33% armor bypass (poor against armor)
-  - T6 and above have no armor penalty
+  - Forge Rail Batteries have reduced armor penalty (-16.66% vs. -33%)
   - No kinetics have shield bypass (previously had as much as 50%)
   - Medium are 2x as damaging as a small
   - Large are 2x as damaging as a medium
-  - Range is 2x speed, which increases with tech and muzzle size
+  - [S] and [M] Kinetics other than Forge Batteries have 1.5x range to speed
+  - Forge Batteries have 2x range to speed
   - Autocannons and Hail cannons only have 1.5x range to speed
   - Removed bombardment values from everything except large rail guns and forge cannons
 - Beams